shettayyy/class-glue/README.md

-# class-y 💫
+# class-glue 💫

-> class-y is a lightweight utility library for dynamically generating class names in JavaScript applications.
+> class-glue is a lightweight utility library for dynamically generating class names in JavaScript applications.
 It provides a simple and intuitive way to conditionally apply class names based on variables or conditions, making it easier to manage styles and classNames in React, React Native, and other JavaScript projects.
-With class-y, you can efficiently construct classNames without repetitive ternary expressions or complex logic, improving code readability and maintainability.
+With class-glue, you can efficiently construct classNames without repetitive ternary expressions or complex logic, improving code readability and maintainability.

 ## Features ✨